-- 33. Purpose.
-It shall be the purpose of this clause to prohibit the possession of a firearm by any person who is a party to a Temporary Restraining Order.
-To ensure the respondent who has been convicted of domestic or family violence, as defined, under Chapter V of this Act or any tribal, state or federal law or any person who is subject to an order of protection based upon a finding that the person represents a credible threat of violence to the victim, under HCN, tribal, state, or federal law does not possess a firearm. - 34.
+- 32. Purpose.
+It shall be the purpose of this clause to prohibit the possession of a firearm by any person who is a party to an Emergency Order for Protection or Order for Protection.
+A respondent who has been convicted of domestic abuse or an act of violence, as defined under this Act or any tribal, state or federal law, or any person who is subject to an order of protection based upon a finding that the person represents a credible threat of abuse to the victim under HCN, tribal, state, or federal law, shall not possess a firearm. - 33.
 Firearms Possession.
 It shall be unlawful for any person to possess a firearm who: - a.
-Is subject to restraining order from any court of competent jurisdiction that prohibits the person from possessing a firearm, except that this paragraph shall apply only to those orders that: - (1) Were issued after a hearing of which such person received a credible threat to the physical safety of such opportunity to participate; and - (2) Includes a finding that such person represents a credible threat to the physical safety of such family or household member; and (3) Is registered with the Ho-Chunk Nation Trial Court. - b.
+Is subject to a restraining order or order of protection from any court of competent jurisdiction that prohibits the person from possessing a firearm, except that this paragraph shall apply only to those orders that: - (1) Were issued after a hearing of which such person received a credible threat to the physical safety of such opportunity to participate; and - (2) Includes a finding that such person represents a credible threat to the physical safety of such family or household member; or - b.
 Has been convicted in any court, of any crime involving domestic abuse, as defined in Chapter II of this Act, which involved the use or attempted use of physical force, the threatened use of physical force, or the threatened use of a deadly weapon against a household or family member.